 - They help other customers to make more informed purchasing decisions by comparing pros and cons

-- They help to build trust by proving you are not "scrubbing" negative reviews to only show positive ones
+- They help to build trust by proving you are not "scrubbing" negative reviews to only show

 - They allow you to engage customers, showing both your customer service and problem-solving skills